yc2423/merge_files/README.md

 ```
 pyhton merge.py <input directory name> <output file path>
 ```
-The `input directory name` needs to be a directory that already exist, and have at least one file in the directory, and please make sure the input is start with `/`.
+The `input directory name` needs to be a directory that already exist, and have at least one file in the directory.
-The `output file path` also needs to begin with `/`.

 Here is an example
 ```
-python merge.py /input_dir /output_dir/result.txt
+python merge.py input_dir output_dir/result.txt
 ```

 ## How does it work?